 I am a practising addiction counsellor at an addiction agency providing support for people dealing with the challenges of their addiction to gambling, porn, drug and alcohol in Guildford and Woking near Godalming in Surrey.
 These problems can be a response to past traumas, and people can make changes given the right opportunity to deal with their experiences.
 Support is also provided to their family and friends to deal with issues surrounding alcohol and drugs in their lives.

 Employee Assistance Programme

-I work for several Employee Assistance Programme providers, helping people to deal with anxiety, stress, depression or work-related issues in Guildford, Woking and Godalming, Surrey.
-I provide short term counselling (6 sessions), on and off work site to increase motivation, improve employees wellbeing, increase stress awareness to reduce absences.
+I work for several Employee Assistance Program providers, helping people deal with anxiety, stress, depression and work-related issues in Guildford, Woking and Godalming, Surrey.
+I provide short term counselling (6 sessions) on and off the work site to increase motivation, improve employee's wellbeing, increase stress awareness to reduce absences.

 I have worked at a local surgery in Woking, Surrey offering a safe space for people to talk through a range of issues including difficulties with relationships, anxiety, depression, grief and illnesses.

-I have worked at a Christian counselling agency In Guildford, near Godalming, Surrey providing confidential counselling and psychotherapy services for people who have needed help with personal problems, regardless of age, gender, ethnicity, sexual preference, culture or faith.
+I worked at a Christian counselling agency in Guildford, near Godalming, Surrey, providing confidential counselling and psychotherapy services for people who have needed help with personal problems, regardless of age, gender, ethnicity, sexual preference, culture or faith.